 Throughout his service to the city, Dick Eardley remained humble, dedicated to his work and driven by his love for Boise and its people.
 His many contributions, heralded and unheralded, continue to be seen and experienced in much of what makes Boise livable and exceptional.

-Applications are available at the Senior Center, or next door at Fort Boise Community Center.
-For more information, please call 208-608-7580.
+Applications are available at the Senior Center or next door at Fort Boise Community Center.
+You may also print off the application from this page.
+For more information, please call (208) 608-7580.